 - Steel

-Each of these options comes with pros and cons, so we are going to look at the primary factors to consider when looking at what siding to use on your home.
+Each of these options comes with pros and cons, so we are going to look at the primary factors to consider when looking at what siding to use on a home.

 1. Durability:

-James Hardie fiber cement siding are Engineered for Climate® and were created using the Hardie™ Zone system based on the long-term effects that different climates have on siding.
+James Hardie fiber cement siding is Engineered for Climate® and was created using the Hardie™ Zone system based on the long-term effects of different climates on siding.
 This system helps buyers select the right product for their region.
-HZ5® products are made to resist wet, freezing conditions, and HZ10® products protect homes from heat, humidity, blistering sun and more.
+HZ5® products are made to resist wet, freezing conditions, and HZ10® products protect homes from heat, humidity, blistering sun, and more.

-Quality Edge steel siding is packed with advanced features to withstand heavy winds and other extreme weather conditions.
-Their Vesta Steel Siding won’t melt in the sun or crack in the cold and resist moisture problems that can lead to mold, mildew and wood rot.
-With their hot dip galvanized steel process, Quality Edge steel panels are reinforced with a corrosion barrier that protects them from deteriorating over time.
-Discover the natural look of wood, the low maintenance and beauty of Vesta steel siding.
+Quality Edge steel siding has advanced features to withstand heavy winds and extreme weather conditions.
+Their Vesta Steel Siding won’t melt in the sun or crack in the cold and resists moisture problems that can lead to mold, mildew, and wood rot.
+With their hot-dip galvanized steel process, Quality Edge steel panels are reinforced with a corrosion barrier that protects them from deteriorating over time.
+Discover the natural look of wood and the low maintenance and beauty of Vesta steel siding.

-Watch this fire test video of Hardie vs other siding options and you’ll be amazed at the difference in flammability and the safety James Hardie’s fiber cement can offer your family.
+Watch this fire test video of Hardie vs other siding options.
+You’ll be amazed at the difference in flammability and the safety James Hardie’s fiber cement can offer your family.

-Unlike vinyl or engineered wood, fiber cement and steel siding won’t warp, deform or burn from the heat of a gas grill or the reflection of UV rays from your car’s windshield.
+Unlike vinyl or composite wood, fiber cement and steel siding won’t warp, deform, or burn from the heat of a gas grill or the reflection of UV rays from your car’s windshield.
 Fiber cement also prevents heat transfer, which is beneficial in hot and cold climates.

-Fiber cement, steel siding and engineered wood resist damage from hail and flying debris better than vinyl siding, which can crack and break from hailstorms.
-LP Smart Siding has limited warranty coverage for hail damage to its engineered wood products.
+Fiber cement, steel siding, and composite wood resist damage from hail and flying debris better than vinyl siding, which can crack and break from hailstorms.
+LP Smart Siding has limited warranty coverage for hail damage to its composite wood products.
 James Hardie products and Quality Edge siding are known for being extremely reliable and durable.
-James Hardie’s warranty covers their HZ5 and HZ10 products in the case of hail damage.
+James Hardie’s warranty covers its HZ5 and HZ10 products in the case of hail damage.
 Quality Edge Vesta and TruCedar siding options have the highest class 4 impact rating.

 Vinyl siding can rattle in the wind and experience “blow offs” when strong winds lift sections of the siding off a house.
 Fiber cement siding can withstand over 100 MPH winds.
-(This home outfitted with James Hardie siding was spared from destruction after Hurricane Irma.)
-James Hardie also develops and tests blind-nail assemblies that are evaluated and confirmed by independent agencies to resist some of the highest code-prescribed wind speeds.
+(This home, outfitted with James Hardie siding, was spared from destruction after Hurricane Irma.)
+James Hardie also develops and tests blind-nail assemblies that independent agencies evaluate and confirm to resist some of the highest code-prescribed wind speeds.
 Wind tolerance and aesthetics are just two of the factors that continually bring contractors back to Hardie.
 Quality Edge steel siding is another option that withstands heavy winds.
-During ASTM Testing in Florida, their steel siding passed each of the 6 pressure tests and performed so well that the studs blew out before there was any deformation of the siding panels
+During ASTM Testing in Florida, their steel siding passed each of the six pressure tests and performed so well that the studs blew out before there was any deformation of the siding panels

 >> Learn How James Hardie and Barricade Products Team Up to Stop Water Damage

 Many creatures can damage siding.
-Insects such as termites, wood boring wasps and beetles can damage engineered wood.
+Insects such as termites, wood boring wasps, and beetles can damage composite wood.
 Woodpeckers can also extensively damage wood siding, leaving it at risk for moisture and other pests to get in.
-Hardie fiber cement and Quality Edge steel siding offer little appeal to pests and termites won’t eat it – a big consideration in southern states.
+Hardie fiber cement and Quality Edge steel siding offer little appeal to pests, and termites won’t eat it – a big consideration in southern states.

 7. Warranty:

-On the other hand, LP Smart Side offers a 50-year limited warranty on their engineered wood boards, a 5-year limited warranty on their trim and do not cover finishes.
+On the other hand, LP Smart Side offers a 50-year limited warranty on their composite wood boards, a 5-year limited warranty on their trim, and does not cover finishes.
 Also, unlike Hardie, LP does not cover hail or termite damage.
-Vinyl siding manufacturers normally offer a lifetime warranty to the original owner and a prorated warranty to subsequent owners, however, a bad installation by a contractor or previous homeowner could void the product warranty.
+Vinyl siding manufacturers normally offer a lifetime warranty to the original owner and a prorated warranty to subsequent owners.
+However, a bad installation by a contractor or previous homeowner could void the product warranty.

 9. Sustainability:

-More consumers are concerned about the sustainability of the products they use, and the manufacturing process for vinyl siding is far from environmentally friendly.
+More consumers are concerned about the sustainability of their products, and the manufacturing process for vinyl siding is far from environmentally friendly.
 The process releases tons of volatile organic compounds (VOCs) into the air, which adds to greenhouse gases.
 Vinyl siding does not decompose and is difficult to recycle, so if you decide to remodel, the siding will likely go to a landfill.
 If a home catches fire, vinyl siding melts and releases additional VOCs into the atmosphere.

 >> Soffit Materials: Comparing Steel, Aluminum, Vinyl, Fiber Cement, and Wood Composite

-There’s so much to consider when choosing siding, from durability to fire resistance to resale value.
-Whichever you choose, one of BPIs authorized dealers can help you make the best choice for your multi-home build or your personal home.
+There’s much to consider when choosing siding, from durability to fire resistance to resale value.
+Whichever you choose, one of BPI’s authorized dealers can help you make the best choice for your multi-home build or your personal home.